-Proposed EU legislation on sustainable corporate governance and due diligence: Sedex contribution
+Proposed EU legislation on sustainable corporate governance: Sedex contribution

 This year the European Commission is looking to introduce a new law that requires companies to conduct due diligence around human rights and the environment.
 Sedex believes this is an important development for responsible sourcing and business practices.

 The EU’s new legislation will ask companies to do more to identify, prevent and address the negative human rights and environmental impacts in their activities.
 It is likely that these requirements will apply to companies’ own operations and their supply chains.

 Sedex has participated in the Commission’s public consultation on this to represent our members’ needs, contribute to the discussion and drive responsible business practices.

 The requirements outlined in the new legislation should support a holistic perspective.

 We believe it is critical that human rights and environmental considerations are integrated into business strategies, to unite financial, social and environmental goals.
 The EU legislation should require companies to do this by creating clear policies and targets to be defined by company directors.